needle-mirror/com.unity.addressables/Documentation~/ContinuousIntegration.md

 1. Set the [`ActivePlayerDataBuilderIndex`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetSettings.ActivePlayerDataBuilderIndex) property on the [`AddressableAssetSettings`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetSettings) instance.
 2. Access the settings through [`AddressableAssetSettingsDefaultObject.Settings`](xref:UnityEditor.AddressableAssets.AddressableAssetSettingsDefaultObject.Settings).
-3. Use the index that corresponds to thr custom builder's position in the [`DataBuilders`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetSettings.DataBuilders) list.
+3. Use the index that corresponds to the custom builder's position in the [`DataBuilders`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetSettings.DataBuilders) list.

 The following code example demonstrates how to configure a custom builder: